September Massacres: Brunswick Manifesto

 to put an end to the anarchy in the interior of France, to check the attacks upon the throne and the altar, to reestablish the legal power, to restore to the king the security and the liberty of which he is now deprived and to place him in a position to exercise once more the legitimate authority which belongs to him.

 The manifesto threatened the French population with instant punishment should it resist the imperial and Prussian armies or the reinstatement of the monarchy.
 The manifesto was frequently described as unlawful and offensive to national sovereignty.
 Its authorship was frequently in doubt.

-Revolutionaries like Marat and Hébert preferred to concentrate on the internal enemy.
+Revolutionaries like Jean-Paul Marat and Jacques Hébert preferred to concentrate on the internal enemy.
 On 3 August Pétion and 47 sections demanded the deposition of the king.

-The insurrection of the Paris Commune
+Insurrection of the Paris Commune

 On the evening of 9 August 1792, a Jacobin insurrection overthrew the leadership of the Paris municipality, proclaiming a new revolutionary commune headed by transitional authorities.
 The next day the insurrectionists stormed the Tuileries Palace.
 King Louis XVI was imprisoned with the royal family, and his authority as king was suspended by the Legislative Assembly.
 The following day the royalist press was silenced.

-A provisional executive (conseil exécutif) was named and busied itself with reorganizing or solving questions concerning the police, justice, the army, navy, and paper money, but actual power now rested with the new revolutionary commune, whose strength resided in the mobilized and armed sans-culottes, the lower classes of Paris, and fédérés, armed volunteers from the provinces that had arrived at the end of July.
-The 48 sections of Paris were equipped with munitions from the plundered arsenals in the days before the assault, substituting for the 60 national guard battalions.
+A provisional executive (conseil exécutif) was named and busied itself with reorganizing or solving questions concerning the police, justice, the army, navy, and paper money, but actual power now rested with the new revolutionary commune, whose strength resided in the mobilized and armed sans-culottes (the lower classes of Paris) and fédérés, armed volunteers from the provinces that had arrived at the end of July.
+The 48 sections of Paris were equipped with munitions from the plundered arsenals in the days before the assault.

 Supported by a new armed force, the commune dominated the Legislative Assembly and its decisions.
 The commune pushed through several measures: universal suffrage was adopted, the civilian population was armed, all remnants of noble privileges were abolished and the properties of the émigrés were sold.
 These events meant a change of direction from the political and constitutional perspective of the Girondists to a more social approach given by the commune as expressed by Pierre-Joseph Cambon: "To reject with more efficacy the defenders of despotism, we have to address the fortunes of the poor, we have to associate the Revolution with this multitude that possesses nothing, we have to convert the people to the cause."